bagustris/disertasi-ser/s3_note.md

   - Overfitting if: training loss << validation loss
   - Underfitting if: training loss >> validation loss
-  - Just right if training loss ~ validation loss
+  - Just right if training loss ~ validation loss Problem with categorical emotion:
+- Need balanced data
+- To make balanced data, some context will disappear